vmware-tanzu/tanzu-dev-portal/content/blog/remote-tips.md

 ---
-title: "VMware Pivotal Labs offers some tips for overcoming the challenges many are facing from transitioning to remote work due to COVID-19"
+title: "Need Help Working Remotely?
+Check Out Our Tips"
 featured: true
 weight: 1
 description: >
-    Tips for working remotely.
+    VMware Pivotal Labs offers some tips for overcoming the challenges many are facing from transitioning to remote work due to COVID-19
 date: 2020-10-07
 topics:
 - Agile